Bayesian and Machine-Learning Analyses of Nonminimal $f(Q)$ Gravity and $H_0$ Tension: Machine Leaning Techniques

 The observational datasets employed in this analysis correspond to the cosmological models outlined in Section~\ref{data}.
 For each dataset combination, the inferred values of the Hubble parameter were utilized.
 These datasets were subsequently analyzed using machine-learning techniques to predict the Hubble parameter from the physical and statistical correlations encoded within the data.
 The models are trained using 80\% of the dataset to predict observational datasets.
 After training, the remaining 20\% of the data was used as a testing set to evaluate the predictive performance of each model.
 This standard split ensures that the evaluation reflects true predictive power rather than overfitting to the training data.
 The following Table~\ref{ML_Hz_comparison} presents the models' accuracy and error detection rates for the machine learning models used to predict the observational data set.

 An examination of the $R^2$ reveals a distinct performance hierarchy among each data combination.
-The SVR employing an RBF kernel demonstrates near-perfect explanatory power, with $R^2$ scores consistently approximating 0.9998 across all data combinations.
+The SVR employing an RBF kernel demonstrates near-perfect explanatory power, with $R^2$ scores consistently approximating 0.9993 across all data combinations.
 This indicates an exceptional capacity to capture the variance in the theoretical $H(z)$ data (obtained from each combination of data considered).
-The Random Forest algorithm also exhibits strong performance, maintaining a stable $R^2$ of approximately 0.9912, while Linear Regression yields respectable but comparatively lower values.
+The linear regression algorithm also exhibits strong performance, maintaining a stable $R^2$ of approximately 0.9976, while random forest yields respectable but comparatively lower values.
 In contrast, the SVR model with a polynomial kernel lags substantially, suggesting it is ill-suited to the underlying structure of the dataset.
 A graphical representation of $R^2$ values from all regression models is shown in Fig. \ref{fig:r2}.

 The models' predictive precision is further explained by their error profiles.
 The SVR (RBF) model distinguishes itself with remarkably low error rates; its MSE and MAE are orders of magnitude smaller than those of other models, underscoring its exceptional accuracy.
-Random Forest produces reliable predictions, though its errors are larger than those of the top performer.
-Linear Regression follows with a further increase in error magnitude, while the SVR (Poly) model registers the highest errors by a considerable margin, solidifying its position as the least effective approach for the observational data.
+Linear Regression produces reliable predictions, though its errors are larger than those of the top performer.
+Random Forest follows with a further increase in error magnitude, while the SVR (Poly) model registers the highest errors by a considerable margin, solidifying its position as the least effective approach for the observational data.
 An analysis of the MAPE, as derived from Table~\ref{ML_Hz_comparison}, reveals that the SVR model employing an RBF kernel exhibits superior performance compared to all other regression models examined.
 This comparative performance is further illustrated in Figs.~\ref{fig:mae} and \ref{fig:mape}, which present a graphical comparison of both MAE and MAPE values, respectively.

 In conclusion, empirical evidence strongly suggests that the SVR with an RBF kernel is the optimal model for this analysis.
 Its supremacy is demonstrated through a dual achievement of near-perfect explanatory power and minimal prediction error, a consistency maintained robustly across diverse data combinations.
 Therefore, the SVR (RBF) model emerges as the most reliable and effective tool for modeling the complex relationships present in the theoretical $H(z)$ data under investigation.